nballier/RforDH/README.md

 6. Literature 2: text mining approaches : Silke and Robinson
 7. Linguists : R for PoS annotation
 8. Translators: Fasttext for automatic translation
-9. Translators : an inittiation to keras and neural networks for neural machine translation
+9. Translators : an initiation to keras and neural networks for neural machine translation
 10. Linguists : R for parsing (R and python): SpaCy
 11. Students' presentations
 12. IA and all that : data, metadata, algorithms, ethics, paradigm shifting